Montréal’s best French restaurants

 Monarque

 Whether you prefer the hustle and bustle of a brasserie or the more restrained ambiance of a fine dining restaurant, Monarque offers both.
-Duck confit, bouillabaisse and Paris-Brest are among the classics served brasserie side, while a more inventive seasonal menu is offered in the dining room.
+Duck confit, bouillabaisse and Paris-Brest are among the classics served brasserie side, while a more creative and seasonally-driven 4-course menu is offered in the dining room.

 406 Saint-Jacques

 This bustling Old Montréal brasserie is always an excellent choice for lunch or dinner.
 The light-filled dining room is classically designed and the staff greatly efficient.
-It’s also loud, like any authentic French brasserie.
+True to French brasserie spirit, it’s delightfully loud.
 On the menu you’ll find classic dishes such as tartares, liver pâté and foie gras.

 407 McGill Street